-Sensory processing issues and anxiety
+Sensory processing challenges and anxiety

-People with sensory processing issues often feel anxious.
+People with sensory processing challenges often feel anxious.
 That’s because they can’t control every aspect of their daily lives.
 Something can pop up that makes them extremely uncomfortable.
 Bright lights.
 Loud noises.
 Strong smells.
 All of these can create stress — and sensory overload.

 Some may be much more sensitive to things like sounds, sights, textures, flavors, and smells.
 They may try to avoid sensory input they can’t tolerate.
-Other people may be less sensitive to things like temperature and noise.
-They may seek out sensory input.
-Some people are both oversensitive and undersensitive.

 Anxiety is more common in people who are oversensitive.
 They often worry about what lies ahead.
 Sources of stress may include: